SATHDKTT/bv-ml-project/README.md

 The project report is available [here](doc/Gemstone_Classifier.pdf)

 ## Overview
 This repository contains the research work conducted to develop a gemstone classifier using machine learning techniques.
-The aim of this project is to accurately classify different types of gemstones based on their visual features, aiding in the identification process for geologists and gemologists.
+The aim of this project is to accurately classify different types of gemstones based on their visual features, aiding in the identification process.

 ## Objectives
  - Scrape gemstone images from online sources to create a diverse and representative dataset.